qbaghi/lisatutos/README.md

    * LDC source code
    * LISACode
 3. Install LISACode.
-4. Install the LDC codes following the README.md provided in the tarball.
+4. Install the LDC codes following the README.md provided in the tarball, including all dependencies.
 You can use Docker installation or manual local installation.
 5. Download the [data sets](https://lisa-ldc.lal.in2p3.fr/file) for challenges LDC1-1 and LDC1-3.
 Files needed for the tutorials are:
    * LDC1-1_MBHB_v1_1_FD_noiseless.hdf5
    * LDC1-1_MBHB_v1_1_FD.hdf5
    * LDC1-3_VGB_v1_FD_noiseless.hdf5
+6. Download the tutorials from [this repository](https://github.com/qbaghi/lisatutos/tree/master/notebooks).

 *Note:* part of the tutorials can be done without having LISACode installed.